How To Feed A Loon

 The horseradish chive sauce is not too intense, but is the perfect complement to the briny meat and vegetables.
 Even guests who aren't fans of horseradish sauce usually like the combination of flavors.

 For a true New England Boiled Dinner feast, have plenty of Irish rye bread and Guinness on hand.
 It all goes together for an amazing profile of flavors.
 And the next morning, enjoy a big batch of Corned Beef Hash!
+We also love to start our feast off with Creamy Irish Potato Soup!

 A dinner plate filled with a serving of slices of corned beef and cabbage with cooked baby potatoes and carrots.